takifouhal/swain_cli/README.md

 ## Maintainers
 - Use the `build-jre` GitHub Action (workflow dispatch) to produce trimmed JRE archives for Linux (x86_64 + arm64), macOS (Intel + Apple Silicon), and Windows.
 Optionally provide a `release_tag` to upload artifacts directly to a `jre-<version>` release.
-- After the workflow finishes, copy the resulting `.sha256` values into `swaggen/cli.py` so the CLI can verify downloads.
+- After the workflow finishes, copy the resulting `.sha256` values into `swaggen/cli.py` so the CLI can verify downloads, and adjust `ASSET_BASE` if you publish assets under a new release tag.
 - Trigger the `release` workflow by pushing a `v*` tag once assets are in place.
 It builds the PyPI distributions and optional PyInstaller binaries.
 The full release runbook lives in `docs/RELEASING.md`.

 ## Third-party notices